nicolovalle/TimeDeadMapTools/README.md

 ### Automatic checks

-The following automatic checks are implemente in the `DeadMapQA.C` macro.
+The following automatic checks are implemented in the `DeadMapQA.C` macro.

 - **Avg dead time IB**:
   - `GOOD` if the average dead time of IB after the first 10 seconds is below 3%
   - `MEDIUM` if it is below 10%
   - `BAD` otherwise
 - **Avg dead time OB**:
-  - `GOOD` if the averga dead time of OB after the first 10 seconds is below 5%
+  - `GOOD` if the average dead time of OB after the first 10 seconds is below 5%
   - `MEDIUM` if it is below 10%
   - `BAD` otherwise
 - **Chip interval**: